 What’s the Difference Between an Estate Plan and a Will?

-Your estate plan may also include a living trust, healthcare directives, and appointing a durable power of attorney in case you become incapable of making medical decisions in the future.
+“A will is part of an estate plan,” says Ohio estate planning and probate attorney Jay E. Michael, but it may also include a living trust, healthcare directives, or appointing a durable power of attorney in case you become incapable of making medical decisions in the future.

+This article will explain what makes a comprehensive estate plan.
 For help planning your estate, consider speaking with an estate planning attorney.

-What’s Included in an Estate Plan?
+What Is Included in an Estate Plan?

+“When you do estate planning, you’re doing probably four or five documents,” says Michael.
 “First, a last will and testament.
 Second, an inter vivos [living] trust.
-Third, a review of the individual’s assets—for example, in a bank account or a stock portfolio, and how we can name beneficiaries of those accounts.”
+Third, a review of the individual’s assets—for example, in a bank account or a stock portfolio, and how we can name beneficiaries of those accounts.
+But also included are other documents that need to be used while you’re still alive.
+This includes a general durable power of attorney [and] a living will or healthcare power of attorney, also known as advance directives.”

 The ultimate benefit of having a comprehensive estate plan is the peace of mind that your wishes will be followed and your loved ones provided for.
+Let’s look at the key estate planning documents in more detail.

 Drafting a Will